doctor-home/doctor_at_home_backend/README.md

 * *if localhost doesn’t work, then you can check ip address of containers by running "docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' $(docker ps -q)"*

 * *You can open [http:// <container_ip>:8080 ]() in browser*

+## Testing

+* Jwt is used for authenticating each request

+* A POST request to the JWT Authentication endpoint must be sent to receive a bearer token to authenticate all requests to the API endpoints

+* Using the Swagger UI, you can add the bearer token to all requests by  clicking the padlock icon and given in the token in form "Bearer replace_token_string_here"